liyu158163/Interact/README.md

 **Latest Features**

 * macOS is now officially supported
-* Customize resizing and rotation handles with easy access to the i`sSelected` and `isActive` properties.
+* Customize resizing and rotation handles with easy access to the `isSelected` and `isActive` properties.
 * Add in any custom physics environment for both the `spinnable` and `throwable` modifiers.
 * Specify a threshold value for both the `spinnable` and `throwable` modifiers that prevents small velocities from being registered upon gesture end.